Sport Integrity Toolkit

 Appointing a MPIO can help your organisation deal with complaints in an appropriate and consistent manner.
 A MPIO listens to complaints and provides information about the person’s rights, responsibilities and options.

 MPIOs don’t investigate complaints and it’s a good idea to choose someone who is approachable, accessible and can maintain confidentiality.
-It is best practice to display the MPIO’s name and contact details on the club or PSB’s website, so they can be contacted easily and confidentially.
+It is best practice to display the MPIO’s name and contact details on the sporting club, regional sporting association or PSB’s website, so they can be contacted easily and confidentially.

 Play by the Rules offers a training course for MPIOs in the following: